 A professor teaches classes in their subject matter to graduate or undergraduate students on a college or university campus.
 They teach one or more classes a semester and are typically responsible for creating a syllabus for each one and putting together all course materials.
 Professors are experts in their chosen fields and have spent years researching and studying their topics—often a core part of the job in addition to teaching.
 Many have published papers in academic journals and/or written books.
 They might also advise students on their own research projects, papers, and academic careers.

 A university is an exciting place filled with opportunities to work with students and research a subject you’re passionate about.
 To become a professor, you’ll need to have stellar written and verbal communications and to have extensively studied a particular subject, such as English literature, religion, philosophy, or art history.
-Professors typically have advanced degrees—most often a PhD—in their field.
+Professors typically have advanced degrees—most often a PhD—in the field they teach.

-From large fundraising dinners to fancy cocktail parties to opening night of a dazzling theater production, event planners are the behind-the-scenes folks who make sure events go off without a hitch.
+From a large fundraising dinner to a fancy cocktail party to the opening night of a dazzling theater production, event planners are the behind-the-scenes folks who make sure events go off without a hitch.
 Event planners might book speakers, secure venues, arrange transportation, hire caterers, handle decorations, liaise with the press, create invitations, and manage vendors.
 Because of the many intricate details involved in event planning, planners must be highly organized and able to speak calmly and effectively with clients, colleagues, donors, vendors, attendees, and anyone else who has a stake in the event even in high-stress moments.

 Communications majors have practice understanding different audiences and working collaboratively, so becoming an event planner could be a good fit.
 Event planners might run their own business; work for a large event planning company that specializes in putting on particular events for clients, such as weddings, conferences, or trade shows; or work in-house for organizations that put on their own events.